When employers in Canada face a labour shortage, the Temporary Foreign Worker Program may provide a solution.

-To learn more about the recruitment process under the Temporary Foreign Worker Program, visit the LMIA page linked above.
+To learn more about the recruitment process under the Temporary Foreign Worker Program, visit our LMIA page.

 There are a number of potential ways for employers in Canada to avoid the LMIA application process, by hiring through temporary work permit streams outside the Temporary Foreign Worker Program.
 This may be achieved if hiring through one of the various streams of the International Mobility Program (IMP), which provides for LMIA-exempt hiring of foreign workers.

 Employers and workers alike would be well advised to consider their options under the IMP before pursuing a work permit under the TWFP.